chrisb13/mkmov/docs/index.rst

     <script type="text/javascript" src="https://asciinema.org/a/7etd14t6r4wqsccipcduhcrgo.js" id="asciicast-7etd14t6r4wqsccipcduhcrgo" async></script>

-Need to install some python packages?
-Have a look at the install section...
+Need to install some python packages or ffmpeg?
+Have a look at the installation section...

 Contents: